December 7, 2024

 Big Boy?
 Pat thought.
 Two words that when apart could be construed as a slant of size or age, but when brought together under these cicumstances landed feathery and softly like a snowflake.

 How?...Why?
 Pat thought.
-How did life orchestrate what seemed like such a turn of surendiptous events.
+How did life orchestrate what seemed like such a turn of serendipitous events.
 Pat couldnt help but interpret the unfolding of the moment as a gesture or a lay up.
 One that he filed into his proverbial backpocket as the bus approached.

 The bus arrived and doors flung wide, Pat braced himself lunging himself through the open doors as if he was passing through a portal from dissonance to harmony.
 Perhaps one less worry and one less care to slide off his shoulders.